Frank R. Baumgartner is the Richard J. Richardson Distinguished

 He occasionally makes comments in the media, and is a member of the Scholars Strategy Network; click here to go to his SSN profile.

 He is married to Jennifer E. Thompson, co-author of the New York Times best-seller Picking Cotton and advocate for judicial reform, increasing awareness about sexual violence, and the elimination of the death penalty.
 Click on her photo below to go her her professional web site.
+He serves on the Board of Directors of Healing Justice, an organization Jennifer created in 2015 to help address the extensive human damage caused by wrongful convictions.
+Healing Justice hopes to promote restorative justice principles in wrongful conviction cases, assist with the provision of services to individuals harmed by wrongful convictions, and create opportunities to unify the diverse voices of those harmed in order to prevent future wrongful convictions.

 Links to the left of this page will take you to information concerning